Kote Hanuman reemerged a Prasanna Veera Anjaneya

 Chittoor town

 Then came the British rule when Poligars were having their hay days.
 To regulate the administration, a meeting was called with Poligars.
-In the meeting held by the British with the Poligars in 1804, they laid several conditions to the poligars.
+In the meeting held by the British with the Poligars in 1804, they laid several conditions for the Poligars.
 One of the most essential terms was that the Poligars should not fortify their territory.
 Not only that they should dismantle the one which is already there.

 The then Khilla and Temples around it.